-The student requesting a religious accommodation is obligated to cooperate with AUC's attempts to accommodate the request.
+The student requesting religious accommodation is obligated to cooperate with AUC's attempts to accommodate the request.
 It may be necessary for AUC to request the student to provide documentation or other authority to support the need for an accommodation.
 Further, AUC may need to discuss the nature of the religious belief(s), practice(s) and accommodation with the religion's spiritual leader (if applicable) or religious scholars to address the request for a religious accommodation.

-If a student's religious observance results in an inability to complete required participation, the inability to participate may be excused on approval of a formal Religious Accommodation Request by the Assistant Dean for Student Affairs.
-A student unable to participate on the day of a scheduled exam will be expected to take the next make-up exam administered by the Course Director.
+If a student's religious observance results in an inability to complete required participation, the inability to participate may be excused on approval of a formal Excused Absence Request Form by the Assistant Dean for Student Affairs.
+A student unable to participate on the day of a scheduled exam will be expected to take the make-up exam on the normal make-up date for the course or module.